GandhiCloudLab/watson-ai-ops-330-guide-ilender/54-runbook/readme.md

 # Runbook Creation

-This article explain about how to create run book in Event Manager.
+This article explain about how to create run book in Watson AIOps.

 The runbook creating involves the following steps.

 - Connect Backend System with SSH
-- Create New Automation
+- Create New Action
-- Create RunBook
+- Create Runbook
-- Create Trigger
+- Assign Runbook

 The article is based on the the following